greg-katsios/capstone/resources/mcp_demo/EXERCISES.md

 2. Why were they problematic?
 3. How did you improve them?
 4. What did this teach you about survey design?

-### Deliverable

-- Original survey
-- Revised survey
-- 1-page reflection on what you learned

 ---